 - 7.1 Upon completion of the aforementioned requirements, a license shall be issued by the Department to an applicant found to have satisfactorily met all the requirements herein.
-Said license unless sooner suspended or discontinued shall expire annually on the first (1st) day of July. - 7.2 Every person licensed as a pharmacist in this state who desires to renew his or her license shall file such renewal application annually with the Department by the first (1st) day of July.
-Said renewal shall be duly executed together with renewal fee of sixty-two dollars and fifty cents (\$62.50) per check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island.
-Upon receipt of such application and payment of such fee, the accuracy of the application shall be verified and a license renewal shall be granted effective for one (1) year unless sooner suspended or discontinued. - Any person who allows his or her license to lapse by failing to renew it on or before the first (1st) day of July of each year, may be reinstated upon filing an application with payment of the renewal fee of sixty-two dollars and fifty cents (\$62.50) per check or money order (non-refundable), made payable to the General Treasurer, state of Rhode Island. - 7.3.1 Any pharmacist license that has lapsed, been revoked or suspended and the pharmacist has not practiced pharmacy, as defined by the Board, for three (3) years requires that he/she take and pass the same examinations required for initial licensure.
+Said license unless sooner suspended or discontinued shall expire annually on the thirtieth {30th} day of June. - 7.2 Every person licensed as a pharmacist in this state who desires to renew his or her license shall file such renewal application annually with the Department by the first (1st) day of July.
+Said renewal shall be duly executed together with renewal fee of ninety (\$90.00) dollars per check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island.
+Upon receipt of such application and payment of such fee, the accuracy of the application shall be verified and a license renewal shall be granted effective for one (1) year unless sooner suspended or discontinued. - Any person who allows his or her license to lapse by failing to renew it on or before the first (1st) day of July of each year, may be reinstated upon filing an application with payment of the renewal fee of ninety (\$90.00) dollars per check or money order (non-refundable), made payable to the General Treasurer, state of Rhode Island. - 7.3.1 Any pharmacist license that has lapsed, been revoked or suspended and the pharmacist has not practiced pharmacy, as defined by the Board, for three (3) years requires that he/she take and pass the same examinations required for initial licensure.